 • Are they interested in food?

 • Has the tongue thrust reflex disappeared, or are they still pushing out everything with their tongue?
-(We expect this to minimize before 6 months.)
+(We expect this to minimize well before 6 months.)

 Starting food too soon may not only cause digestive upset (including constipation!), but for some babies it can be a negative experience when they’re truly not ready.
 Watch your baby and look for these cues that they’re ready for food!

 As parents we have a lot of things to accomplish on any given day.
 Sometimes feeding seems to be just another item on our endless to-do list.
-Try to remember that your child’s feeding journey is important in establishing great feeding dynamics into adulthood.
+Try to remember that your child’s feeding journey is important in establishing balanced eating habits and a healthy relationship with food into adulthood.
 We want our kids to know how to eat when they’re hungry, stop eating when they’re full, and fill their tummies with foods that help them feel their best.
-That process starts the moment your child is born, as you learn your baby’s hunger and fullness cues.
-It intensifies as you begin your solid food journey.
-Below are a few tips to help you honor your baby’s cues and help them listen to what their body – not the clock or an external rule – has to say:

 • Babies who are too tired, hungry, or overstimulated will probably not enjoy the eating process.
 Wait until baby is in a better state emotionally to offer food.